How to track Android phone from iPhone?

 Lost my daughter’s Android phone.
 Need to track it from my iPhone.
 Any reliable apps or methods to locate it?

 @rapidwalrus235 Use an app that works across platforms.
-Phonsee lets you track an Android device from your iPhone through a web dashboard.
-Setup is quick; once installed on the target phone, you just log in from any device to see the location in real time.
+Scannero lets you track an Android device from your iPhone through a web dashboard.
+Just send an SMS or link in any messenger

 @rapidwalrus235